 Liquid is a centralized exchange based in Tokyo, Japan launched by Quione in 2017.
 It also has offices in Singapore but is regulated and licensed by the Financial Services Agency of Japan.
-Over the past 12 months (as at May 2019) it has more than USD 50 billion in transactions on their exchanges.
+Over the past 12 months (as of May 2019), it has more than USD 50 billion in transactions on its exchanges.

-The connector is for Liquid based in Singapore (i.e. not for the local Japanese Liquid exchange).
-Because it is a centralized exchange, you will need to generate and provide your API key in order to trade using Hummingbot.
+The connector is for Liquid based in Singapore (i.e., not for the local Japanese Liquid exchange).
+Because it is a centralized exchange, you will need to generate and provide your API key to trade using Hummingbot.

 Enter your Liquid API key >>> Enter your Liquid secret key >>>